melina8/NurseryFinderApp-Project/README.md

 contact them via email or phone through the application, but also offers  the ability to use filters in order to search the database with criteria, according to users' requirements.

-Firebase platform was used auxiliary in order to host all the database info.
+Firebase platform was used auxiliary for user authentication and for hosting realtime data.

 The application was made in Greek language.